Moving to Australia from New Zealand?

 Top draw cards: amazing climate, foodie heaven, premier wine state (producing 65% of the nation’s wine exports)

 Public Transport: mainly cars, traffic easily flows with not a lot of congestion.
 Good public transport system (trains, buses and trams).
-In the centre of the city, you can travel on the buses free of charge.
+In the centre of the city, you can travel by bus free of charge.

 The Economy